Chicago Coin Club: History

 In the modern day, the club meets at the Chicago Bar Association building located at 321 S. Plymouth Court in the Loop on the second Wednesday of every month.
 The club releases a monthly newsletter called the Chatter.
 The CCC is a member of American Numismatic Association, the Central States Numismatic Society, and the Illinois Numismatic Association.
-According to the ANA, the CCC is the oldest club member, with uninterrupted payments tracing back to 1912.

 In 2019 the club celebrated its 100th anniversary.
-A "2.25 x 3.5 inch brass plaque" (medal) was given to attendees that features the Buckingham Fountain and Chicago Water Tower.
+During the 1200th CCC meeting, a "2.25 x 3.5 inch brass plaque" (medal) was given to attendees that features the Buckingham Fountain and Chicago Water Tower.